christian-schlichtherle/akka-game-of-life/README.md

     sbt

-Now, for simulating a random pattern of cells on a grid with 80 rows and 240 columns:
+Now, for simulating a random pattern of cells on a board with 80 rows and 240 columns:

     > run 80 240